-Jim Corbett refers to Mukteshwar as Muktesar in his chronicles.
+Jim Corbett refers to the place as Muktesar in his chronicles.

 Walk around Mukteshwar Dham

-A mild trek goes around the hillock that surrounds the Mukteshwar Temple.
-It is here that we would see the magic of Mukteshwar.
+A mild trek goes around the hillock that surrounds the temple.
+It is here that we would see the magic of the place.
 We walked through the narrow path surrounded by tall Deodar Trees.
 It felt like we are going in for a circumambulation or Parikrama of the temple.
 Sometimes temples are just symbols and the hills themselves are the embodiment of the spirit that we worship.